 The soft material and simple design make it easy to position beneath beneath the child, wherever they are sitting, and even when space is restricted.
 It provides good support, forming a bucket shaped seat, which gives a sense of security for moving and transferring.

 Integral rubber handles enable as many carers as necessary to participate in the transfer.
 This makes it safer for parents/carers as well as the child.
 It’s available in a range of sizes to suit children from as young as three.

 Powerchairs designed specifically for children, such as the Skippi shown on the right, help kids with severely reduced mobility achieve a high degree of independence.

 With a narrow frame for manoeuvrability, even in a small room, it is adjustable to grow with the child, and can be dismantled for easy transportation in the boot of a car.

-For children who can weight-bear sufficiently, but are unable to walk independently, a supportive walking frame such as the Dynamico (left) can be used either as a means of training to walk unsupported, to improve gait, or simply as a means of moving around independently.
+For children who can weight-bear sufficiently, but are unable to walk independently, an extra-supportive wheeled walking frame, such as the one shown here, can be used either as a means of training to walk unsupported, to improve gait, or simply as a means of moving around independently.

 For younger children, a well designed buggy with a range of frame sizes and seating options, offers stability, comfort and easy manoeuvrability.

-The Kimba Spring (left) has a dynamic, ultra-lightweight frame with suspension, reducing jolting and allowing a more comfortable ride.
+The Kimba Spring, shown here, has a dynamic, ultra-lightweight frame with suspension, reducing jolting and allowing a more comfortable ride.